-In California, Marcia worked with the Save Our Forest Association, garnering support from renowned actor and environmentalist, Ed Begley Jr. Together, they convinced the San Bernardino Commissioner's Court to dedicate a parcel of forest as open space to protect it from being developed.
+In California, Marcia consulted with the Save Our Forest Association to help save a parcel of National Forest from development.
+Garnering support from renowned actor and environmentalist Ed Begley Jr., they convinced the San Bernardino Commissioner's Court to dedicate the parcel as open space.

-Currently, Marcia splits her time between Texas and New York, focusing on numerous writing projects, and other causes she is passionate about.
+Currently, Marcia splits her time between Texas and Los Angeles focusing on numerous projects and causes she is passionate about.